Torrencem/technetium/_sources/install.rst.txt

     :local:
     :depth: 2

 Technetium is distributed as a single binary, ``tech``.
-Pre-built binaries aren't yet available, but will be at the first release.
+Pre-built binaries for MacOS and Linux are available untagged on each commit on `the github actions page <https://github.com/Torrencem/technetium/actions>`_ as artifacts, or versioned on `the release page <https://github.com/Torrencem/technetium/releases>`_.

 Building
 --------